dogweather/forkful/content/en/haskell/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?
-Capitalizing a string involves transforming the first letter of a given string to uppercase while ensuring the rest of the letters remain lowercase.
-Programmers do this for formatting outputs, adhering to grammatical correctness in texts, or improving the readability of generated data.

 ## How to:
 In Haskell, you can capitalize a string using the standard library without needing any third-party libraries.